-Historically, the El Cobre property formed part of Almaden's larger Caballo Blanco property.
-Pursuant to an agreement between Almaden and Goldgroup Mining Inc. ("Goldgroup") dated February 5, 2010, Goldgroup gained the right to acquire a 70% interest in Almaden's 100% owned Caballo Blanco project under the condition that a portion of the Caballo Blanco property, the El Cobre property, be transferred to a new entity, owned 60% by Almaden and 40% by Goldgroup.
+Historically, the EI Cobre property formed part of the larger Caballo Blanco property owned by Almaden Minerals Ltd ("Almaden").
+Pursuant to an agreement between Almaden and Goldgroup Mining Inc. ("Goldgroup") dated February 5, 2010, Goldgroup gained the right to acquire a 70% interest in Almaden's 100% owned Caballo Blanco project under the condition that a portion of the Caballo Blanco property, the EI Cobre property, be transferred to a new entity, owned 60% by Almaden and 40% by Goldgroup.
 Subsequently, on October 17, 2011, Almaden closed an agreement with Goldgroup to sell its remaining 30% interest in the Caballo Blanco property and to acquire a 100% interest in the El Cobre property.
-This property was transferred to Almadex as detailed in the Plan of Arrangement on July 31, 2015.
+This property was later transferred to Almadex as detailed in the Plan of Arrangement dated July 31, 2015, which resulted in the formation of Almadex.
 Almadex now owns a 100% interest in El Cobre, subject to a sliding-scale NSR equivalent to 0.5% in the event that production from the property exceeds 10,001 tonnes per day of ore.
 This NSR can be reduced to 0.25% at this production rate through the payment of US\$3 million.